LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Experiments

-We observe that LFM-3D outperforms all baseline methods, with the most significant improvements being in maximum recall (no confidence thresholding).
+We observe that LFM-3D outperforms all baseline methods, with the most significant improvements being in maximum recall.
 The NOCS-based LFM-3D outperforms \textit{SG-Finetuned} on recall by $6.2\%$ and at maximum recall for \textit{SG-Finetuned} ($44.3\%$), it sees a $28.9\%$ increase in precision.
-The significant gap between \textit{SG + MDE} and \textit{LFM-3D (MDE)} indicates the importance of properly encoding low-dimensional 3D signals.
-An effective positional encoding can enhance the model's capability to integrate 3D information.
-Lastly, we note a large performance gap between the baseline \textit{SG-MegaDepth} method and all methods finetuned on synthetic renderings.
+The significant gap between \textit{SG + MDE} and \textit{LFM-3D (MDE)} indicates that an effective positional encoding can enhance the model's capability to integrate low-dimensional 3D information.
+Lastly, we note a large performance gap between the baseline \textit{SG-MegaDepth} method and all methods finetuned on synthetic renderings, indicating the importance of training learnable matchers on domain-specific data.

-\textbf{Relative pose estimation.} We evaluate relative pose estimation on the Objectron~\cite{objectron2021} dataset, by sampling pairs of video frames with viewpoint changes (\ie, camera axes angle distances) between $90^{\circ}$-$120^{\circ}$.
-We limit keypoint extraction to a segmentation mask (instance segmentation for shoes, and foreground segmentation for cameras) to minimize the domain gap.
-Results are presented in Table~\ref{tab:rel_pose_results}; as before, the \emph{shoe} LFM-3D model uses estimated NOCS maps and the \emph{camera} LFM-3D model uses estimated depth maps.
-We compare LFM-3D against conventional and state-of-the-art sparse feature matching techniques.
-In the \emph{shoe} case, where a NOCS model is available, we also compare to sparse and dense PnP methods based on NOCS.
+\textbf{Class-specific relative pose estimation.} We evaluate relative pose estimation on the Objectron~\cite{objectron2021} dataset, by sampling pairs of video frames with camera axes angle distances between $90^{\circ}$-$120^{\circ}$.
+We limit keypoint extraction to a segmentation mask to minimize the domain gap.
+We compare LFM-3D against conventional and state-of-the-art feature matching techniques; results are presented in Table~\ref{tab:rel_pose_results}.

+Focusing on the first two columns of Table~\ref{tab:rel_pose_results}, we compare LFM-3D to all relevant benchmarks.
+LFM-3D \textit{(class-specific)} and SuperPoint+SG-Finetuned \textit{(class-specific)} are both finetuned only on rendered pairs for their respective object classes.
+As before, the \emph{shoe} LFM-3D model uses estimated NOCS maps and the \emph{camera} LFM-3D model uses estimated depth maps.
 The LFM-3D model based on NOCS outperforms all other methods for the \emph{shoe} case.
-We observe a large gap between our method and the finetuned 2D-only SuperPoint+SuperGlue: by $8.6$\% for Acc$@15^{\circ}$.
-More interestingly, we also outperform NOCS-based PnP variants by large margins (up to $10.4\%$ against the dense version), which shows the limitations of directly using estimated NOCS maps for relative pose prediction.
+Here, we observe a large gap between our method (row 11) and the finetuned 2D-only SuperPoint+SuperGlue (row 9): by $8.6$\% for Acc$@15^{\circ}$.
+More interestingly, we also outperform NOCS-based PnP variants by large margins (up to $10.4\%$ against the dense version (row 4)), which shows the limitations of directly using estimated NOCS maps for relative pose prediction.
+Similarly, our depth-based \emph{camera} LFM-3D model outperforms all other class-specific methods.
+Although we observe a less drastic improvement over the 2D-only techniques, we note that our method can directly use an off-the-shelf MDE model to provide up to $1.5\%$ improvement.